o0101/bepis/README.md

 Bepis is a crazy new way to write HTML + CSS in JavaScript

-## Tutorial

-- Use template literals tagged with `w`
-- Use ',' operator to save an insertion point
-- Use '.' operator to load an insertion point
-- After a tag path the first parameter is the content (string or Element properties object)
-- After a tag path the second parameter is the style (inline style object scoped to that element)
-- A tagged template literal returns an insertion function.
-Call that function with the Element you want to append this markup to.

 ## Examples

 Just some simple examples you can play with it online [here](JSFIDDLE).